-- (a) the financial report and notes comply with the Australian Accounting Standards; - (b) the financial report and notes comply with the reporting guidelines of the General Manager; - (c) the financial report and notes give a true and fair view of the financial performance, financial position and cash flows of the branch for the financial year ended 31 March 2017; - (d) there are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - (e) during the financial year ended 31 March 2017 and since the end of the financial year: - (i) meetings of the Branch Committee of Management were held in accordance with the rules of the organisation and the rules of the Branch; and - (ii) the financial affairs of the Branch have been managed in accordance with the rules of the organisation and the rules of the Branch; and - (iii) the financial records of the branch have been kept and maintained in accordance with the RO Act; and - (iv) the financial records of the Branch have been kept, as far as practicable, in a consistent manner to each of the other branches of the organisation; and - (v) no information has been sought in any request of a member of the branch or a General Manager under section 272 of the RO Act 2009; and - (vi) no order for inspection of the financial records was made by the Fair Work Commission under section 273 of the RO Act 2009. - (f) No revenue has been derived from undertaking recovery of wages activity during the reporting period.
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the branch for the financial year ended 31 March 2018; - (d) there are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - (e) during the financial year ended 31 March 2018 and since the end of the financial year: - (i) meetings of the Branch Committee of Management were held in accordance with the rules of the organisation and the rules of the Branch; and - (ii) the financial affairs of the Branch have been managed in accordance with the rules of the organisation and the rules of the Branch; and - (iii) the financial records of the branch have been kept and maintained in accordance with the RO Act; and - (iv) the financial records of the Branch have been kept, as far as practicable, in a consistent manner to each of the other branches of the organisation; and - (v) no information has been sought in any request of a member of the branch or a General Manager under section 272 of the RO Act 2009; and - (vi) no order for inspection of the financial records was made by the Fair Work Commission under section 273 of the RO Act 2009. - (f) No revenue has been derived from undertaking recovery of wages activity during the reporting period.